abhiseksr/web-at-glance/advanced theory/React/react.md

 class ShowText extends Component {
   render() {
     // never ever change this.props
-    this.props.text = 'Wrong!'; // TypeError
+    // props are read only property inside child component this.props.text = 'Wrong!'; // TypeError
     this.props = {}; // Never do this, it breaks react!
     this.props.newProp = 'Also wrong!'; // Use default props, never create a new property that doesn't exist on this.props